recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 > **Related APMs:** Cash App and Revolut
 >
 > **Please Note:** For Revolut, you must submit the action token to Recurly.js twice, to receive a result token.

+#### Direct Debit and Country Restricted Payment Methods

+Certain payment methods require the Stripe business account holder to be located in the respective country of support.
+For example, you will not be able to enable BACS or Revolut without a UK domiciled business, and BECS cannot be enabled outside of Australia.

+**Related Payment Methods:** BACS (UK), BECS (AU), Revolut (UK)

+**Direct Debit Support Note:** BACS do not support setup intents through the Payment Element, and therefore <u>cannot support Billing Information updates or Free Trial subscriptions using Stripe Elements where payment details are required</u>.
+To support Billing Information updates, subscriptions will need to be cancelled and set up again rather than using billing update features on Recurly.
+To support Trials using BACS, you may use trials that do not require payment data.
+Upon conversion, the customer will need to go through the Elements flow.

 ### Step 4: Process the Purchase Response